-In 2014, after spending a year visiting some of the world's most extraordinary communities I penned my first travel memoir, The No.9 Bus to Utopia (Unbound/Penguin Random House), which also found life as a TED talk and a one-man show.
-In 2016 my occult memoir The Haunted Moustache was published by Nightfinch Books.
-The same year I co-authored the first of a trilogy with Hodder and Stoughton, exploring fringe culture.
-The Odditorium, The Mysterium and The Odysseum.
+In 2014, after spending a year visiting some of the world's most extraordinary communities I penned my first travel memoir, The No.9 Bus to Utopia which also found life as a TED talk and a one-man show.
+In 2016 my occult memoir The Haunted Moustache was released.
+That same year I co-authored the first of a trilogy with Hodder and Stoughton exploring fringe culture through The Odditorium, The Mysterium and The Odysseum.
 In 2020 The Cult of Water was published by Rough Trade Books, with illustrations by Pete Fowler.
-In 2023 I self-published The Singalong-A-Wicker-Man Scrapbook.
+In 2023 and 2024 The Singalong-A-Wicker-Man Scrapbook and Outlandish were published.

 As a freelance writer I had a regular feature in Guardian Travel in 2020.
 I’ve also written features for The Idler, Psychologies, The Independent, The Psychologist, BBC Online, Ernest Journal and E&T. I was also one of the collaborators on Brighton: The Graphic Novel.